otrv4/otrv4/otrv4.md

   The nonce used to encrypt m.
 phi (DATA)
   The encrypted message (Bobs_User_Profile || Alices_User_Profile || Y || X || B || A).
+  In practice, Bobs_User_Profile is the sender's profile and Alices_User_Profile is the receiver's profile.
+In addition, Y and B are sender's ephemeral keys and X and A are the receiver's ephemeral keys.
 ```

 ## Data Exchange